joemoose/dungeoneers.d20/docs/appendix-i-sword_and_sorcery.md

 When you encounter a creature of which you carry a trophy, spend one grit to:

 - Receive +d12 bonus damage when attacking it.
-- Gain an advantage on attribute checks against that creature’s abilities.
+- Gain an advantage on attribute saves against that creature’s abilities.

 **SPOOR**